-By using the RS-485 network capability of the detector and additional software, you can connect up to 32 detectors in an addressable system with four wires only (two for power and two for communication).
-Using repeaters, the number of detectors can be much larger (32 detectors for each repeater) up to 247 on the same four wires.
-When using the RS-485 network, you can read each detector status (Fault, Warning, and Alarm) and to initiate a built-in test to each detector individually.
+By using the RS-485 network capability of the multi IR detector and additional software, it is possible to connect up to thirty-two detectors in an addressable system with four (4) wires only (two for power and two for communication).
+Using repeaters, the number of detectors can be much larger (thirty-two detectors for each repeater) up to 247 on the same four (4) wires.
+When using the RS-485 network, it is possible to read each detector status (Fault, Warning, and Alarm) and to initiate a built-in test to each detector individually.